Kauai Beach Guide

 Lydgate Beach

 Lydgate Beach is one of the most family friendly beaches on the island of Kauai.
 This beach park is unique thanks to its rock enclosed pools.
 These ocean pools allow you to take a refreshing dip into the Pacific without being exposed to the ocean’s currents.
 Families will love the smaller ocean pool to the left.
 This is the perfect place for toddlers to swim, while the larger pool is excellent for children of all ages.
 Keep an eye out for the fish that swim in and out of the ocean pools.
+The park also connects to the Ke Ala Hele Makalae coastal path, a paved bike and walking trail that extends toward Kapaa.
+Be aware that water outside the enclosed pools can be rough due to trade winds and Wailua River currents, stick to the pools for safe swimming.

 Stay Nearby!
 Explore Kauai hotels on TripAdvisor